-But unlike oil changes, ongoing training isn’t as simple as running a session every 5,000 miles.
+But unlike oil changes, ongoing employee training isn’t as simple as running a session every 5,000 miles.
 Instead, you should consider this type of maintenance anytime there is a significant change to your product, policies, processes, or procedures.

 This can be as simple as creating training content to reflect the new information and rolling it out company-wide.
 Or as elaborate as building a weeklong event – totally up to you!

 Transitional Employee Training